Foundation / Corporation

 Please note that you must attend a workshop in the county in which your project takes place.

-Workshop dates, times, and venues are found under Supporting Documents in the Guidelines.
+The full schedule of the workshop dates, times, and venues are found in the Guidelines under Supporting Documents.

 K-12 In-School applicants must provide a Letter of Commitment from School partner(s) to the arts organization or artist, signed by Principle, on letterhead.
 The Letter must outline the School’s support of the project (monetarily and otherwise) and include anticipated roles and responsibilities for each partner involved.